 With that said, revocable trusts, irrevocable trusts, and asset protection trusts are among some of the most common types to consider.
 Not only that, but these trusts offer long-term benefits that can strengthen your estate plan and successfully protect your assets.

-Who is best to be a trustee?
+Who is the best person to be a trustee?

 Most people choose either a friend or family member, a professional trustee such as a lawyer or an accountant, or a trust company or corporate trustee for this key role.